unfoldtoolbox/UnfoldMixedModels.jl/docs/src/91-developer.md

 !!! tip "If you have writing rights in the GitHub repo"
     If you have writing rights, you don't have to fork.
 Instead, simply clone and skip ahead.
 Whenever **upstream** is mentioned, use **origin** instead.

+!!! tip "`dev` command`
+    You can also recommend to use `]dev --local UnfoldMixedModels.jl` to clone the package to `./dev/UnfoldMixedModels` and add automatically add it to your julia project environment.
+You could also `]dev --local <https://link.com/myFork/UnfoldMixedModels.jl/`>

 ## Linting and formatting

 Install a plugin on your editor to use [EditorConfig](https://editorconfig.org).